tstack/lnav/docs/source/intro.rst

 Introduction
 ============

-The Log File Navigator, **lnav**, is an enhanced log file viewer that takes advantage of any semantic information that can be gleaned from the files being viewed, such as timestamps and log levels.
-Using this extra semantic information, lnav can do things like interleaving messages from different files, generate histograms of messages over time, and providing hotkeys for navigating through the file.
-It is hoped that these features will allow the user to quickly and efficiently zero in on problems.
+The Log File Navigator, **lnav**, is an advanced log file viewer for the terminal.
+It provides an :ref:`easy-to-use interface<ui>` for monitoring and analyzing your log files with little to no setup.
+Simply point **lnav** at your log files and it will automatically detect the :ref:`log-formats`, index their contents, and display a combined view of all log messages.
+A variety of :ref:`hotkeys<hotkeys>` allow you to quickly navigate through the logs by message level or time.  :ref:`Commands<commands>` give you additional control over **lnav**'s behavior for doing things like applying filters, tagging messages, and much more.
+And, the :ref:`sql-ext` allows you to analyze your log messages by executing queries over the log messages.

 Dependencies
 ------------